After-Hours Rental Emergencies: A PM Playbook

 • a maintenance platform with an emergency toggle

-Then set the expectation: “Emergency requests must go through X. Social media DMs and personal texts aren’t monitored after hours.”
+Then set the expectation: “Emergency requests must go through this channel.
+Social media DMs and personal texts are not monitored after hours.”

 Step 3: Write the on-call script like a checklist